Should You Do Cardio Before or After Weights?

 What about cardio?

-Cardio is any type of exercise that causes your heart rate to go from 50% to 70% of your maximum heart rate.
+Cardio is any type of exercise that causes your heart rate to go from 50% to 70% of your maximum heart rate such as running on a treadmill.
 You can calculate your maximum hart rate easily – 220 minus your age.
 So if you are 30 years old, your maximum hear rate will be 190.
 Your cardio exercises should get your heart rate going from 110 – 133.
 Cardio uses mostly aerobic system to get energy.
 Usual cardio exercises are running and biking, as they are simple, and effective.

 As cardio uses a lot of energy, it can deplete the aerobic system, forcing your body to use anaerobic sources of energy for later exercises.
 This means that you might experience energy drop while lifting weights, and not be able to do your best.